|Common Names||Papa rucki, Choque pitu, Ocucuri|

 Solanum curtilobum is perhaps better included among the cultivated species than the wild, but as species that has two-fifths wild genetics, the dividing line isn’t entirely clear.
 This species is treated more like a wild species in breeding programs.
 Of the three frost-resistant hybrid species, this is the most similar to domesticated tetraploid potatoes and the easiest to breed with.
 The specific epithet means “short nightshade,” which might refer to the whole plant, but probably refers to the often short, broad leaves.

 This species is cultivated primarily in the highest elevations of the Andes, from northern Peru to southern Bolivia, where S. tuberosum group andigenum will not survive due to frost.
 None of the accounts of this species that I have found indicate that it has ever been found in Colombia, but the USDA lists three accessions from Colombia, which is a puzzle.
-Plants look similar to Andean tetraploids and grow quite large under short day conditions, with some plants producing vines as much as seven feet long.
+Plants look similar to Andean tetraploids and grow quite large under short day conditions, with some plants producing vines as much as seven feet long, although most are closer to three feet.
 Tubers most commonly have blue skin and white flesh.
 They do not have the kind of diversity of form found in either parent species and are typically round to oval with shallow eyes.
 The flowers are usually blue.
+Berries are smaller than those of any of the ancestral species, which I find interesting.
+Typically, berries are about 1/2 in diameter at maturity.
+This may be due to lower seed counts.
 Some accessions of this species are high in glycoalkaloids and are only consumed after processing into the freeze-dried form known as chuño, but the accessions available in the USA are all non-bitter and edible fresh.

 There are two proposed origins of S. curtilobum.
 The first case is hybridization between tetraploid S. tuberosum group andigenum and S. juzepczukii (Hawkes 1962), making its genetic composition 60% S. tuberosum and 40% S. acaule.
 The tuberosum parent is tetraploid and 4EBN, while S. juzepczukii is triploid and 2EBN.
 To cross successfully, S. juzepczukii must have provided an unreduced (2n) gamete, giving the combination of a 2x S. tuberosum gamete and a 3x S. juzepczukii gamete for a 5x (pentaploid) progeny.
 The second case is hybridization between triploid S. tuberosum group andigenum and S. acaule (Gavrilenko 2013).
 In that case, the triploid andigena would have acted as the female parent with a 2n ovule and S. acaule would have fertilized with normal haploid pollen.
 The second case seems less likely, simply because 2n ovules are produced in lower numbers than 2n pollen.